Create a UI5 Integration Card that Displays Data from the Northwind Demo System

 Fill-in the required project details.
 Use the Highlight Card template, which creates an Integration card of type List and select Finish.

 If you are following this tutorial as part of a workshop, please give your card a unique name.
-Your card name should be
+In this case your card name should be

 To see the card, right-click on